You are currently viewing Semrush vs Ahrefs: Which SEO Tool Is The Best in 2026?

 Ease of UseBeginner-friendly, guided insightsCleaner UI, preferred by advanced users

-• Crawlability and indexability errors
+• Crawlability and indexability errors — is Google even seeing your pages?

-• Core Web Vitals (LCP, FID, CLS)
+• Core Web Vitals (LCP, FID, CLS) — the metrics that now directly influence rankings

-• HTTPS and security issues
+• HTTPS and security issues — still surprisingly common even on established sites

-• Internal linking and broken links
+• Internal linking gaps and broken links — silent killers for crawl efficiency

-• Duplicate content and missing metadata
+• Duplicate content and missing metadata — the kind of stuff that quietly suppresses rankings

-• Image optimization problems
+• Image optimization problems — often overlooked, always impactful

 semrush vs ahrefs: semrush site audit tools